 - 1. All memberships must comply with the fee schedule outlined in Appendix A. - 2.
-All memberships must be processed by 4 pm on Friday prior to Monday entries.
-If entries are taken other days than Monday, the membership must be processed by 4 pm the day before entries close.
-Competing memberships may be processed on the day of entry at an additional charge of \$100.00 to the member.
-This charge will be limited to one per family. - 3.
+All memberships must be processed by 4 pm on Friday prior to entries.
+Competing memberships may be processed on the day of entry at an additional charge of \$100.00 to the member. - 3.
 Members will get the same CCA card number annually. - 4.
-Members are the only contestants who can work the major events and haze at approved rodeos, with the exception of local contestants. - 5. (a) Members who qualify may enter High School, IRA, Little Britches, College, Old Timer and All Girl rodeos, providing said rodeos are approved by the corresponding associations. - (b) Senior contestant members are the only members eligible for CCA standings and series awards, with the exception of junior card members for junior events and for juniors who purchase their full membership prior to August 1 of the current rodeo year. - 6. (a) The CCA may issue life memberships with full regular membership privileges with such memberships to be issued at the discretion of the CCA board of directors. - (b) The CCA may issue honorary memberships with or without full regular membership privileges with such memberships to be issued at the discretion of the CCA board of directors. - 7.
-Any member who chooses to upgrade their membership, will pay the difference in cost between the two memberships. - 8.
+Members are the only contestants who can work the major events and haze at approved rodeos, with the exception of local contestants. - 5. (a) Members who qualify may enter High School, IRA, Little Britches, College, Old Timer and All Girl rodeos, providing said rodeos are approved by the corresponding associations. (b) Senior contestant members are the only members eligible for CCA standings and series awards, with the exception of junior card members for junior events, novice card members for novice events and for juniors and novice who purchase their full membership prior to August 1 of the current rodeo year. - 6. (a) The CCA may issue life memberships with full regular membership privileges with such memberships to be issued at the discretion of the CCA board of directors. - (b) The CCA may issue honorary memberships with or without full regular membership privileges with such memberships to be issued at the discretion of the CCA board of directors.

+- 7. Any member who chooses to upgrade their membership, will pay the difference in cost between the two memberships. - 8.
 Membership cards will be sent electronically.